 After Napoleon escaped from Elba where he had been exiled, he returned to France, toppled Louis XVIII and mobilised his troops once more.
 The decisive battle was near the small town of Waterloo in Belgium, which along with Prussian allies under Marshall Blucher, Napoleon was finally defeated and exiled to St Helena, living in the house where coincidentally Wellington had stayed in 1805 on his way back from India.

-Waterloo, an otherwise unremarkable town, has a hill with a lion monument built on the site of the battlefield and is also the name of the area of London where the London Eye is located.
-It is also the song that won the Eurovision song contest for ABBA in 1974.
+Waterloo, an otherwise unremarkable town, has a hill with a lion monument built on the site of the battlefield and is also the name of the area of London where the London Eye is, as well as being the song that won the Eurovision song contest for ABBA in 1974.

 Wellington himself went on to join the Tory party, becoming Prime Minister in 1828.
 He spoke in favour of Catholic emancipation, but was firmly against Jewish emancipation, parliamentary reform and universal suffrage.
-The later two didn't help his popularity and mobs rioted outside his home, Apsley House, at Hyde Park Corner in London.
+Indeed the era was extremely antisemitic, but the latter two issues didn't help Wellington's popularity and mobs rioted outside his home, Apsley House, at Hyde Park Corner in London.
 He installed iron shutters to protect his windows, which led to his nickname, the "Iron Duke".

 Wellington's government fell in the face of the overwhelming demand for parliamentary reform, making way for the first Whig administration in 21 years.